jun1983/jstf/README.md

 JSTF provides a series of enhanced selenium functions and libraries that enable users to run functional, non-functional testing with very little effort.

- - JDriver: A wrapped selenium web driver, more advanced and robust.
+ - QDriver: A wrapped selenium web driver, more advanced and robust.
- - JElement: Much different from WebElement, JElement stores element locators instead of a real WebElement instance.
+ - QElement: Much different from WebElement, QElement stores element locators instead of a real WebElement instance.
 It finds web elements when interactting it and automatically retry. `You will never see StaleElementReferenceException again`
- - JAXE: Automated Accesibility Testing library.
+ - QAXE: Automated Accesibility Testing library.
 Integrated with [AXE core](https://github.com/dequelabs/axe-core).
  - BrokenLinkHelper: Scan broken links in a page or inside an web element.
  - ServiceHelper: Send http request with Apache Http Client, auto adapting proxy setting in JSTF configuration.
- - JMockProxy: Running a mock proxy behind web browser, programmatically control http traffic.
+ - QMockProxy: Running a mock proxy behind web browser, programmatically control http traffic.
 It allows you to manipulate HTTP requests and responses, capture HTTP content, and export performance data as a [HAR file].
 Inegrated with [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) .
  - ZAP: ZAP security tool is also running behind the web browser.
 It scans all traffic during selenium tests and generate security test report after test.
 Inegrated with [OWASP Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project)

 ### Framework Configuration